Santa Lucia Preserve: Estate development

 Arthur C. Oppenheimer, a businessman from San Francisco who owned the Rosenberg Fruit Company and longed to become a rancher, bought the land.
 Under the management of his friend, George King, the property was returned once again to a working ranch, and for the next 45 years was well known for raising quality beef.
+After George King's departure, J.W.
+(Bill) Luttrell took the reins as manager from 1975 to 1990.
+When Pacific Union purchased the property, Luttrell retired.
+Because of Luttrell's vast knowledge of the ranch, Pacific Union kept him on retainer for two years.
 Although Oppenheimer longed to become a rancher, he and his family did not live there.
 Instead they used it as a family retreat for half a century.

 Modern development

 In 1990 the property was purchased by the Rancho San Carlos Partnership (RSCP) from the Oppenheimer family for $70 million.
-The Partnership’s two general partners were A Plus Co., Ltd., a Japanese finance company associated with Sanwa Bank, and Las Garzas Associates Limited Partnership, associated with Pacific Union Co, a San Francisco-based real estate development and management corporation.
+The Partnership's two general partners were A Plus Co., Ltd., a Japanese finance company associated with Sanwa Bank, and Las Garzas Associates Limited Partnership, associated with Pacific Union Co, a San Francisco-based real estate development and management corporation.
 Co-founder Peter Stocker was killed in a helicopter crash on the property which left completion of the project to his business partner Tom Gray.